DahamDev/php-nginx-server/README.md

 ## Follow below steps

-1.Include all the php files in /build directory
+1. Include all the php files in /build directory

-2.Use the depol.sh to easily deploy the docker file in your server.
+2. Use the depoly.sh to easily deploy the docker file in your server.
 This script kill the previous process and start the current process on the same port

-3.Required configurations can be found in the /config directory
+3 .Required configurations can be found in the /config directory

 If you need to enable https, upload relavant certificates to the /cert directory.  you can install self signed certificates for testing purposes

+### Enjoy!!